markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/forms/overview.md

   - title: Layout
     description: Create inline, horizontal, or complex grid-based layouts with your forms.
   - title: Validation
-    description: Validate your forms with custom or native validation behaviors and styles.
+    description: Validate your forms with core or native validation behaviors and styles.
 ---

 ## Overview